Angry woman coughed on 1-year-old’s face at Calif. restaurant, mother says

 “If he were to get sick… I can’t even imagine,” she said.

-Police released surveillance video of the incident Monday, asking for the public’s help to identity the suspect in the assault case.
+Police released surveillance video of the incident Monday, asking for the public’s help to identify the suspect in the assault case.
 They say she coughed near the 1-year-old’s face at least twice.

 Mora believes the incident was motivated by race.